whyicn/Bigdata/README.md

 |SpringBoot|2.6.8|

 ## The process of setting environment on **LINUX** are list as follow.
-### 1. prepare the environment on linux about persuade Hadoop running with docker.
+### 1. prepare the environment on linux about persuade Hadoop cluster running with docker.
 ```
 docker pull effeerre/hadoop
 docker network create --driver bridge hadoop_network